 - Adult Mood Disorders Unit.
 This inpatient unit, described above, is part of the Mayo Clinic Psychiatric Hospital, which provides expert care tailored to individual needs.

 - Pediatric Mood Clinic.
-Staffed by experts in childhood mood disorders — such as depression, bipolar disease, cyclothymic disorder and persistent depressive disorder (dysthymia) — the clinic provides team-based diagnosis and treatment.
-Outpatient options include Adolescents Coping with Depression, a 12-week intervention for teens age 14 through 18, and Multifamily Psychoeducational Psychotherapy, an 8-week intervention for youths aged 11 through 14.
+Staffed by experts in childhood mood disorders such as depression, bipolar disease, cyclothymic disorder and persistent depressive disorder (dysthymia), the clinic provides team-based diagnosis and treatment.
+Outpatient options include: Adolescents Coping with Depression, a 12-week intervention meeting for one hour a week for teens ages 14 through 18; and Multifamily Psychoeducational Psychotherapy, an 8-week intervention meeting for one hour a week for youths ages 11 through 14.

-- Pediatric Mood Program.
-The Child and Adolescent Integrated Mood Program (CAIMP) is a two-week outpatient group-based psychotherapy program for youths with primary depression or bipolar disorder.
-Treatment includes behavior therapies, interpersonal therapy, family-focused strategies and education about mood disorders (psychoeducation).
-Caregivers can improve their understanding of their family member's illness and develop techniques to both support their child and assist with their own coping.
+- CAIMP.
+The Child and Adolescent Integrated Mood Program (CAIMP) is a two-week outpatient partial hospitalization program for children and teens (ages 8 to 18) with primary depression or bipolar disorder.
+It’s held Monday through Friday, 8 a.m. to 4 p.m., Central time.
+Treatment includes cognitive behavior therapies, interpersonal therapy, mindfulness, medication management, family-focused strategies, health and wellness interventions, and education about mood disorders.
+Caregivers are required to participate in the program with their child/teen to improve understanding of their child’s illness and develop techniques to both support their child and assist with their own coping.

 - Depression Improvement Across Minnesota, Offering a New Direction (DIAMOND).
 DIAMOND involves a primary care provider, care manager and consulting psychiatrist for Minnesota adults with depression who are seen in primary care settings, with a focus on relapse prevention.
 DIAMOND is currently only available for patients who have Mayo primary care providers in Rochester or Kasson, Minn.